edgio-docs/edgio-docs/src/pages/guides/cookbook.md

 })
 ```

-### Adding Options to Cookies
+### Adding Options to Cookies {/*adding-options-to-cookies*/}

 In addition to the name and value of the cookie, you can also add attributes to each cookie.
+For
-For specific information on possible cookie attributes, please refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie
+information on possible cookie attributes, please refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie

 ```js
 router.get('/some/path', ({ addUpstreamResponseCookie, addResponseCookie, proxy }) => {